Pagure/pagure/doc/usage/using_webhooks.rst

 .. note:: These headers are present to allow you to verify that the webhook
         was actually sent by the correct Pagure instance.
 These are not included in the signed data.

+``X-Pagure-Topic`` is a global header giving a clue about the type of action that just occurred.
+For example ``issue.edit``.

+.. warning:: The headers ``X-Pagure``, ``X-Pagure-Project`` and ``X-Pagure-Topic``
+        are present for convenience only, they are not signed and therefore should not be trusted.
+Rely on the payload after checking the signature to make any decision.

 Pagure relies on ``hmac`` to sign the content of its messages.
 If you want to validate the message, in python, you can do something like the following: